jatinkrmalik/FOSSConf-23-Keynote/0_SLIDE_DECK/slides.md

 ---

-I am not here to bore you with theory, so let's see some hands on code!
+I am not here to bore you with theory, so let's see **some hands on code**!

 So, looking into `4_solid/0_bad_code.py` what do you see?